 Once the unexpired part of your leasehold dips below 85 years, you should really think about extending your lease.
 In particular the price of the leasehold extension is likely to increase significantly once you have less than 80 years left to run.
 If the unexpired part of your lease therefore is nearing just 80 years and you are interested in extending your lease, our advice is to act swiftly and contact us straight away.

 If the remaining lease term is shorter than that, extending a lease is something that you should deal with sooner rather than later.
-The reason for this is that once a lease drops below 70 years owners can experience difficutly in selling thier flat as the shorter lease term can have the effect of making flats unmortgageable and, hence, unsaleable.
-Mortgage lenders have strict requirements about the minimum length of a lease that they will consider lending on, and so in extreme cases they may refuse to lend.
+The reason for this is that once a lease drops below 70 years owners can experience difficulty in selling their flat as the shorter lease term can have the effect of making flats un-mortgageable and increasingly hard to sell.

 Who is eligible for an extended lease?